FusionAuth/fusionauth-site/site/_posts/2021-02-19-whats-wrong-with-implicit-grant.md

 ---
 layout: blog-post
-title: What's Wrong With the Implicit Grant
+title: What's Wrong With the Implicit Grant?
-description: OAuth2 specifies an implicit grant.
+description: OAuth2 specifies an Implicit grant.
 What's wrong with using it?
 author: Brian Pontarelli
 image: blogs/securing-golang-microservice-jwt/securing-a-go-microservice-with-jwt-header-image.png
 category: blog
 tags: client-javascript
 excerpt_separator: "<!--more-->"
 ---
-The implicit grant is part of the OAuth 2 RFC, but is [one of the features omitted in the OAuth 2.1 specification](/learn/expert-advice/oauth/differences-between-oauth-2-oauth-2-1/).
+The Implicit grant is part of the OAuth 2 RFC, but is [one of the features omitted in the OAuth 2.1 specification](/learn/expert-advice/oauth/differences-between-oauth-2-oauth-2-1/).
 With this grant, you don't have to write server side code.
-Instead of having to exchange an authorization code for an access token, you are provide an access token on redirect.
+Instead of having to exchange an authorization code for an access token, you are provided an access token on redirect.

 <!--more-->